-BYRON BAY BLUESFEST PROUDLY PRESENTS: Music Maker Blues Revue Tickets NSW
+BYRON BAY BLUESFEST PROUDLY PRESENTS: Music Maker Blues Revue Tickets

 8:00pm, Thu 28th March, 2013

 This event has passed and sales are now closed

 Bluesfest is honoured to bring this authentic Southern blues experience back to Australia and proud to be taking these musicians on the road from Bluesfest's Byron Bay home for the first time.
 A living history of blues and roots, on stage and kickin' it one more time.

 The performers of the Music Maker Blues Revue are the embodiment of Southern USA's blues and roots tradition, the bedrock of popular music in the 20th century that still resonates in the 21st.
 They have been brought out of retirement, obscurity, local gigs, and the devastation of Hurricane Katrina, and restored by the non-profit Music Maker Foundation to their rightful place in the limelight once again.

 Reminiscent of the way the Buena Vista Social Club musicians were brought into the spotlight after years of inactivity, with no loss of passion, integrity and musical brilliance, the blues, soul, gospel and roots musicians and singers supported by the Music Maker Foundation are equally a revelation.

 Featuring the intense electric guitar playing of Pat 'Lady Guitar' Wilder, a player and singer to rival Sister Rosetta Tharpe; Major Handy's original zydeco with the funkiest basslines, where New Orleans meets Memphis; Dr Burt's otherworldly lonesome Alabama blues; and Ironing Board Sam, who's slow burning, raw gospel take on Somewhere Over the Rainbow is part lament, part celebration - a perfect, poignant signifier for the metamorphosis that the Music Maker Foundation has brought to these musicians' lives.